emotion-js/emotion/docs/css-prop.md

 )
 ```

-You can also pass objects directly to the css prop, for more usage with objects, go [here](/docs/object-styles.md).
+You can also pass objects directly to the css prop, for more usage with objects, look at [the object styles page](/docs/object-styles.md).

 ```jsx
 // @live